-§218-14 Official Zoning Map
+§500-14 Official Zoning Map

 - A. Adoption.
-The location and boundaries of said districts are hereby established as shown on the Official Zoning Map of Lehighton Borough which is hereby adopted by reference and declared to be a part of this chapter together with all amendments thereto. - B. Map Changes.
-Changes to the boundaries and districts of the Official Zoning Map shall only be made in conformity with the amendment procedures specified by the Municipalities Planning Code. - C. Replacement Map.
-If the Official Zoning Map becomes damaged, destroyed, lost or difficult to interpret because of changes and additions, or drafting errors or omissions require correction, the Borough Council may, by resolution, adopt a new copy of the Official Zoning Map which shall supersede the prior Official Zoning Map.
-Unless the prior Official Zoning Map has been lost or has been totally destroyed, the prior map or any remaining parts shall be preserved together with all available records pertaining to its previous adoption or amendment.
+The location and boundaries of said districts are hereby established as shown on the Official Zoning Map of Jim Thorpe Borough which is hereby adopted by reference and declared to be a part of this chapter together with all amendments thereto. - B. Map Changes.
+Changes to the boundaries and districts of the Official Zoning Map shall only be made in conformity with the amendment procedures specified by the Municipalities Planning Code.

-§218-15 District Boundaries
+§500-15 District Boundaries

 - A. Establishment.
 District boundary lines are intended to follow or be parallel to the center line of streets, streams and railroads, and lot or property lines as they exist on a recorded deed or plan of record in the County Recorder of Deeds Office and on the County Tax Maps at the time of the enactment of this chapter, unless such district boundary lines are fixed by dimensions or otherwise as shown on the Official Zoning Map. - B. Interpretation.
 Where district boundaries are indicated as approximately following the center lines of streets or highways, street lines, or highway right-of-way lines, such center lines, street lines, or highway right-of-way lines shall be construed to be such boundaries.
 Where district boundaries are so indicated that they approximately follow the lot lines, such lot lines shall be construed to be said boundaries.
-Where district boundaries are so indicated that they approximately follow the lot lines, such lot lines shall be construed to be said boundaries.
 Where district boundaries are so indicated that they are approximately parallel to the center lines or street lines of streets, or the center lines or right-of-way lines of highways, such district boundaries shall be construed as being parallel thereto and at such distance as indicated on the Official Zoning Map.
-If no distance is given, such dimensions shall be determined using the scale shown on the Official Zoning Map.
-Where the boundary of a district follows a railroad line, such boundary shall be determed to be located in the middle of the main tracks of said railroad line. - C. Uncertainty.
-In the event of uncertainty as to the true location of a district boundary line, the Zoning Officer is authorized to determine the correct district boundary in accord with the guidelines of this chapter.
+If no distance is given, such dimensions shall be determined by the use of the scale shown on the Official Zoning Map.
+Where the boundary of a district follows a railroad line, such boundary shall be determed to be located in the middle of the main tracks of said railroad line.

+C. Uncertainty.
+In the event of uncertainty as to the true location of a district boundary line in a specific instance, the Zoning Officer is authorized to determine the correct district boundary in accord with the guidelines of this chapter.
 Any decision of the Zoning Officer may be appealed to the Zoning Hearing Board.

-§218-16 District Regulations
+§500-16 District Regulations